 The soluble fiber in both ripe and unripe bananas is linked to improved digestion and constipation prevention.
 Moreover, the resistant starch in bananas works as a prebiotic for beneficial gut bacteria.
 Bacteria ferment resistant starch to produce butyrate, which supports intestinal function by reducing inflammation.
 Some studies link chronic intestinal inflammation to poor sleep.

-Now, that explains how eating bananas can help people with digestive issues and poor sleep caused by it.
+Now, that explains how eating bananas can help people with digestive issues and poor sleep.

 Reduce Blood Pressure

 Potassium deficiency increases blood pressure, hypertension, and the risk of stroke - according to various studies.
 One regular-sized banana provides your body with a daily recommended amount of potassium.
 This mineral helps minimize the harmful effects of sodium in the body and regulate blood pressure.

 Potassium maintains sodium electrolyte balance in the body.
 The deficiency of this mineral causes muscle cramps and poor sleep performance.
 Bananas are rich in potassium and eating the fruit regularly can reduce nighttime cramps.